-What is Direct Mail Agency?
+Direct Mail Agency

 A direct mail agency is a specialized partner that plans, designs, produces, and sends physical mail campaigns to targeted B2B accounts to generate qualified leads and pipeline.
 In modern sales development, these agencies connect data, creative, printing, and postal logistics with your CRM and SDR team so direct mail becomes a measurable, multi-touch channel alongside cold calling, email, and digital outreach.

-Understanding Direct Mail Agency in B2B Sales
+What Direct Mail Agency means in practice

 Historically, B2B direct mail meant large batch sends driven by static lists and manual processes.
 Today, the channel has been transformed by data and automation.
 Direct mail can now be triggered by buyer intent signals, CRM stages, or ABM plays and personalized down to the contact level with variable text, offers, and imagery.
-Platforms like Lob, Sendoso, and PFL integrate with CRMs and marketing automation tools so agencies can orchestrate mail alongside digital campaigns and report on ROI with much greater precision.lob.com
+Platforms like Lob, Sendoso, and PFL integrate with CRMs and marketing automation tools so agencies can orchestrate mail alongside digital campaigns and report on ROI with much greater precision.

 This evolution matters because direct mail reliably outperforms many digital-only channels.
-The Association of National Advertisers’ 2023 Response Rate Report found that direct mail to house lists delivered an average ROI of about 161%, the highest of any measured channel.franklinmadisondirect.com Other analyses show typical direct mail response rates around 4-5%, compared with roughly 0.6% for email, meaning significantly more prospects actually see and act on the message.gitnux.org In B2B specifically, research indicates that direct mail remains one of the more responsive channels for reaching decision-makers and buying committees, especially in higher ACV sales.
+The Association of National Advertisers’ 2023 Response Rate Report found that direct mail to house lists delivered an average ROI of about 161%, the highest of any measured channel.
+Other analyses show typical direct mail response rates around 4-5%, compared with roughly 0.6% for email, meaning significantly more prospects actually see and act on the message.
+In B2B specifically, research indicates that direct mail remains one of the more responsive channels for reaching decision-makers and buying committees, especially in higher ACV sales.

 Modern direct mail agencies help sales organizations operationalize these advantages.
 They build account and contact lists, verify postal addresses, segment by ICP, and coordinate timing so that when a physical package or letter lands on an executive’s desk, your SDR team is ready with a follow-up call and email sequence.
-Multi-channel campaigns that combine direct mail with email and digital outreach have been shown to drive response lifts of 20-30% or more over single-channel tactics.modernpostcard.com
+Multi-channel campaigns that combine direct mail with email and digital outreach have been shown to drive response lifts of 20-30% or more over single-channel tactics.

 For B2B sales development leaders, partnering with a direct mail agency turns an operationally complex, offline channel into a scalable and data-driven part of your outbound engine.
 When it’s tightly integrated with your CRM, marketing automation, and SDR workflows, direct mail becomes a high-impact touch that breaks through digital noise and creates more high-intent conversations for your team.
-Surveys in 2024-2025 show that more than 80% of enterprise marketers are increasing direct mail investments and view it as their highest-ROI channel, underscoring its growing role in pipeline generation.lob.com
+Surveys in 2024-2025 show that more than 80% of enterprise marketers are increasing direct mail investments and view it as their highest-ROI channel, underscoring its growing role in pipeline generation.

 Higher Response and Engagement Rates